kozraf/Jenkins_with_TF/readme.md

    - A simple solution to store the Terraform state for a remote backend for collaboration.

 5. **AWS Credentials Setup in Jenkins**:
-   - Install the CloudBees AWS Credentials Plugin.
+   - Install the AWS Credentials Plugin (https://plugins.jenkins.io/aws-credentials/).
    - Configure new credentials in Jenkins by navigating to Dashboard -> Manage Jenkins -> Global and then "Add Credentials".
 Enter your AWS access key and secret key.
+ID will be generated automatically.
-Make sure to note the generated ID of the credentials.
+   - Make sure to note the generated ID of the credentials.
    - In your Jenkins pipeline, use the following snippet to load AWS credentials:
      ```bash
      environment {